 - Soil testing (above regulated requirements)

-- Development of an ongoing Nutrient and Chemical Management Plan, tailored specifically to your property and landscape
+- Development of an ongoing Nutrient and Chemical Management Plan, tailored specifically to the property and landscape

 - Direct one-on-one consultation time with experienced agricultural consultants for planning and extension support